 Alea is one of Hong Kong's leading health insurance brokers with years of experience navigating the complex insurance market.
 We can help you save time and money by offering you choice of 100+ options from 25+ insurance companies.
 Our trusted advisors are ready to answer any questions you may have!

 Wondering what is top-up insurance?
 Many people in Hong Kong have health insurance through work (i.e. group medical insurance).
 However, there are many reasons why work coverage may be insufficient or your personal situation may require better coverage.
 Here is your expert guide to top-up insurance in Hong Kong!

 A top-up plan (or top-up insurance) covers the deficiencies of your employer-provided health insurance or any other medical insurance coverage you may have.
 In fact, it is a full individual health insurance coverage that adds up to your other health plans.
 It is therefore more than a simple "top-up" plan (yes, the name is confusing!).
 Due to the specifics of insurance policies and the local healthcare system, top-up insurance is common in Hong Kong.

 ➜ EXPERT TIP: Add top-up plans as you want!
-Plans’ coverage may overlap, which allows you to optimize your reimbursements by claiming to your group insurer, your personal insurer, or both.
+Plans’ coverage may overlap, which allows you to optimize your reimbursements by claiming with your group insurer, your personal insurer, or both.